-- Enter your Syncro Fully Qualified Domain Name (company.syncro.com) and sign-in credentials and then click Connect.
+- Enter your Syncro Fully Qualified Domain Name (company.syncro.com) and login credentials and then click Connect.

-- From the Account Integrations screen, click Actions and then Start Manual Sync to prioritize the sync to start sooner, if desired.
+- From the Account Integrations screen, click Actions and then Start Manual Sync.

 - When the sync is complete, the status column changes from Syncing... to OK.

 IT Glue discovers organizations and configurations and tries to match them to data in your account.
 The matching logic is at the top of this article.
 Anything that isn't automatically matched will need to be manually actioned.

 - From Account > Integrations, find your RMM in the list and click on Actions and then Matching.

 - Start with the Unmatched filter to review unmatched organizations.

 - If you're happy with a suggested match, click Accept Suggestion to accept it.

 Or, you can search for and choose a different organization using the Match To column, or create an organization.
 You can also choose to ignore organizations, which means they won't count as unmatched items in subsequent syncs.